Hover over Categories to see event types. Hover over calendar entry to see detail.

 Friday Hiking @ Various

-Leader: Jim Kirkwood Explore our easy to moderate hiking trails in Madison County.
+Leader: Jim Kirkwood Explore a variety of local hiking trails in Madison County.
 Enjoy the trees, flowers, and streams in our local forest preserves.
-Hiking announcements with directions are provided by email.
-If interested, please[...]
+Hike with other LearningQUEST members who appreciate the outdoors.
+Liability waivers[...]

-Friday Film Festival: Joan Crawford @ Downtown Library Auditorium
+Friday Film Festival: Wild Westerns @ Downtown Library Auditorium

 6